At the Drive-In: 2009–2012: First reunion

-While the reunion shows were met with mostly positive reviews, Rodríguez-López received criticism from fans and observers for his evident lack of enthusiasm while playing on stage; initially this was attributed to the recent death of his mother; however, Rodríguez-López later stated that he also no longer felt connected with At the Drive-in's music.
-Rodríguez-López also ruled out the possibility of the band recording new material, though he reversed this stance in light of the band's 2016 reunion.
+While the reunion shows were met with mostly positive reviews, Rodríguez-López received criticism from fans and observers for his evident lack of enthusiasm while playing on stage.
+Initially, this was attributed to the recent death of his mother; however, Rodríguez-López later stated that he also no longer felt connected with At the Drive-in's music.
+He also ruled out the possibility of the band recording new material.

-Following the dissolution of The Mars Volta in 2013, Bixler-Zavala and Rodríguez-López ceased all contact with each other.
-Bixler-Zavala blamed Rodríguez-López for the breakup on Twitter; however, he stated that he was still happy with At the Drive-In's reunion: "And for the record I'm still in love with ATDI.
-Proof was in MY performance.
+Following the dissolution of the Mars Volta in 2013, Bixler-Zavala and Rodríguez-López initially ceased all contact with each other.
+Bixler-Zavala blamed Rodríguez-López for the breakup, though he stated that he was still happy with At the Drive-In's reunion: "Proof was in MY performance.
 I would never get on stage if my heart was elsewhere."
-The two subsequently focused their efforts on their respective projects, Zavalaz and Bosnian Rainbows, and remained on non-speaking terms until early 2014, when they finally resolved their issues.
+The two remained on non-speaking terms until reconciling in early 2014.
 An initial attempt to restart At the Drive-In did not work out, however, so Bixler-Zavala and Rodríguez-López went on to form Antemasque, touring and recording for the next two years.